-Cesium-137 and Eu-152 have been found at higher than average concentrations in the 300 Area (site 300 Spr DR 42-2) for the last several years.
-For both radionuclides, there is a trend of increasing concentration with time, as can be seen in Figures 3.4.2 and 3.4.3.
+Cesium-137 and Eu-152 have been found at higher than average concentrations in the 300 Area for the last several years.
+However, for this reporting period, 2010, concentrations are back to typical historical values.

-One of the DOH Eu-155 results (100B Spr 38-3) has an anomalously large negative concentration (see Section 2.2.3 for a discussion of negative results), as can be seen in Figure 3.4.4.
+Two of the DOH Eu-155 results have an anomalously large negative concentration (see Section 2.2.3 for a discussion of negative results).
 If all sources of uncertainty are accounted for, the uncertainty range (see Section 2.2.1 for a discussion of measurement uncertainty) of the result should include zero.
-As can be seen in the figure, this is not the case.
+This is not the case for these two data points.
 DOH does not account for all sources of uncertainty.
-In particular for this case, the uncertainty from subtraction of laboratory background, when no peak was present in the background energy spectrum, was not included since this uncertainty is not part of the software algorithm.
+In particular for this case, the uncertainty from subtraction of laboratory back ground, when no peak was present in the back ground energy spectrum, was not included since this uncertainty is not part of the software algorithm.
 This example is a case in point why a more complete uncertainty analysis is required for a rigorous quantitative comparison of data (see Section 2.2.4).